-Jack Henry filed a timely appeal from the September 14, 2016, reference 02, decision that denied benefits for the four-week period of August 14, 2016 through September 10, 2016, based on an agency conclusion that he was not able to work during that period.
+Jack Henry filed a timely appeal from the September 15, 2016, reference 03, decision that denied benefits for the week that ended August 13, 2016, based on an agency conclusion that he did not meet the able and available requirements that week.
 After due notice was issued, a hearing was held on October 5, 2016.
 Mr. Henry participated.
 The employer did not respond to the hearing notice instructions to register a telephone number for the hearing and did not participate.
-The hearing in this matter was consolidated with the hearing in Appeal Number 16A-UI-10290-JTT.
+The hearing in this matter was consolidated with the hearing in Appeal Number 16A-UI-10289-JTT.
 Exhibits A and B and Department Exhibits D-1 and D-2 were received into evidence.
 The administrative law judge took official notice of the agency's administrative record of wages reported by or for the claimant and benefits disbursed to the claimant (DBRO) and the claimant's weekly unemployment insurance claims (KCCO).